|Celtic Festival and Cross-Quarter Dates|

 For an explanation of the concept of the chronological Julian Date, and its relation to the more well-known concept of the astronomical Julian Date, see this page.

-Not to be too exact about it, a full moon occurs when the Earth is exactly on a line joining the Sun and the Moon.
+A full moon occurs when the Earth is exactly on a line joining the Sun and the Moon.
 A dark moon occurs when the Moon is exactly on a line joining the Sun and the Earth.

 For an explanation of the Spring and Autumn Equinoxes, and the Summer and Winter Solstices, see here, where the solar cross-quarter days are also explained.